Affiliate Agreement

 Appendix A. Data Processing Agreement

 1.1.
-References to the Affiliate that follow this section 1 are references to the Affiliate and any other parties acting under its authority.
+References to the Affiliate include the Affiliate and any parties acting under its authority

 II.
 Relationship of the parties